-A molded insulated cooler that drains to the cockpit drain system is installed below the forward console seat.
+A molded, insulated cooler that drains to the cockpit drain system is installed below the forward console seat.
 The console seat cushion is attached to a hinged hatch that is equipped with a gas charged spring that helps raise the hatch and holds it in the open position or closed position.
 The cooler should be drained and cleaned after each use.

-The hatch and seat are held closed with two draw latches of the front of the seat.
-To secure the seat in the closed position, stretch the latch until the hole in latch aligns with the retainer on the seat base.
-Press firmly to seat the latch on the retainer.
+The hatch and seat are held closed with two cam latches of the front of the seat.
 Always make sure the seat is closed and latched before operating the boat at cruising speeds.